pruno/mongo-vc/README.md

 IMPORTANT:
 To achieve this result, the support collection resolve virtual collections aliases to their class.
 In order to do this, those collections must be previously registered (at runtime) to the support collection.
-Internally, a virtual collection register itself at creation, so: you must guarantee that all the virtual collection in which the object may be contained have been instantiated at least one time before attempting to perform an agnostic query.
+Internally, a virtual collection register itself at creation, so: you must guarantee that all the virtual collection in which the object may be contained have been instantiated at least one time per request before attempting to perform an agnostic query.
 If not, an exception will be throned due to the fact that the support collection ignore which class should represent the fetched data.

 ### Bundled hydrator

 Every collection comes with it's own Hydrator (\Zend\Stdlib\Hydrator\ArraySerializable), internally it's used to hydrate and extract data from and to objects and the php native mongo driver.
 By default one strategy is registered (MongoIdStrategy) and is responsible for the conversion from e to an id string and the native object \MongoId.
-This functionality is easiy extensible overriding the protected method AbstractCollection::createHydrator().
+This functionality is easily extensible overriding the protected method AbstractCollection::createHydrator().
 Be careful: in order to grant the major number of functionality of the collection the MongoIdStrategy must be set, you should either invoke the parent method or provide it by your own.

     /**